 Another recent undertaking of Heather's has been to raise money to build a new facility for a group of recently evicted orphans, near the city of Goma in the Democratic Republic of Congo.
 This project was initiated through a chance meeting and casual conversation with the orphanage director in a Rwandan hotel lobby.
 The construction of the new facility is well underway and is near fully funded, though there will always be the constant requirement to fulfill the operating costs required to keep the facility up and running.

 In June last year Heather, in keeping with her family's entrepreneurial spirit, opened her own art gallery in downtown Kingston.
 Heather Haynes Gallery is located at 320A King St. East, just across from Springer Market Square.
-Currently, the gallery showcases Heather's several different styles of painting and also hand-crafted jewelry by her business partner and sister Whitney Haynes.
+Currently, the gallery showcases Heather's several different styles of painting and also hand-crafted jewellery by her business partner and sister Whitney Haynes.

 “Manuranzi, Seen and Heard”